lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 If you thought about using **2xOC-LSDj** synced together, don't expect a lot of stability - Each Intense moment in your song will slightly desync them little by little, so very high **`TEMPO`** should be avoided to prevent that, and keep them somewhat stable.
 Having synced LSDjs on high tempo and fully equipped 4 channel songs will simply fail, or make the other instance play back the absolute end of the song mode.
 Best to introduce channels as they happen, rather than starting it all at once. (empty /non busy chains should be fine)

+If you weren't naming instruments before, there's never been better time for it!<br>
+Organisation here matters, and least you can do is put the hum note in the instrument name, that will help you reduce duplicate instruments, but also may save duplicated tables in a silly way!

 *Also small note*, as for now, using official LSDj patcher and upgrading ROM will overwrite the overclock, making you redo the process in hex editor, but that's not big issue!